First Grade Math Worksheets

 Why First Grade Math Matters More Than It Seems

 First grade looks simple — counting, adding small numbers, telling time.
 But underneath that simplicity is a critical transition: the move from counting to calculating.
 In kindergarten, children learn that numbers represent quantities.
 In first grade, they learn to combine and separate those quantities without starting over from one each time.
-That shift — from "counting all" to "counting on" — is the foundation of every calculation they will ever do.
+That shift — from "counting all" to "counting on" — is the foundation of every calculation they will ever do, which is why consistent addition practice is so vital at this stage.

 What to Expect at Each Stage of 1st Grade